Looking to discover how you too can makeover your kitchen on a crazy low budget? Here’s our frugal kitchen makeover for one of our previous homes!

 It really didn’t look like much as it was going on!

 I did not paint the inside of the cabinets.
-I did cover the shelves with an adhesive Contact Paper.
+Instead, I covered the shelves with an adhesive Contact Paper.
 (They do sell it on Amazon but I picked it up for much less at Menards.)
 Most of the shelves were stained and in rough shape so this really cleaned them up.

 We also chose to do a tile backsplash just for ease of cleaning and to take the kitchen up another level.
 I picked out some bisque colored small subway tiles from Menards and a similar colored grout.